stevemacn/service-learning-course/README.md

 Thank you to [David Bindel][Bindel] for the inspiration.
 Some code was borrowed from his [course website][bindel-course-website] under the Creative Commons License.
 Consequently, we maintain this license.
+Thank you to Mike Wooster for the [video player jQuery plugin][video-player].

 <div style="margin-top:30px; text-align:center">
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.